Bolton bus station

-Future
+Background

 In January 2010, Transport for Greater Manchester (then the GMPTE) started a public consultation about the development of a bus station on Newport Street, replacing the bus station on Moor Lane and the small bus interchange at the railway station.

 Plans for the bus station, designed by architects Aedas were submitted to Bolton Metropolitan Borough Council in April 2010 and were approved in June 2010.
 The plans were amended and a second consultation took place between October and December 2010.
 Approval for construction was granted in March 2012.
 The new station opened on 3 September 2017.